nihaal-prasad/Binary-Bruteforce-Analyzer/README.md

   -hx, --x-axis-hex     Displays the x-axis in hexadecimal instead of denary.
   -hy, --y-axis-hex     Displays the y-axis in hexadecimal instead of denary.
   -j, --jump            Instead of running all of the code that comes before
-                        the breakpoint, if this option is set, rip will immidiately be set to the start value as soon as the program opens.
+                        the breakpoint, if this option is set, rip/eip will immidiately be set to the start value as soon as the program opens.
 This will essentially jump over any code that comes before the first breakpoint, and it